de-w0rm/01-modern-lakehouse-architecture/README.md

 - Replacing DuckDB with a cloud warehouse
 - Moving Parquet storage to object storage (S3/GCS/Azure)
 - Adding orchestration (Airflow/Prefect)
-- Enabling CI/CD for automated deployments
 - Integrating observability tooling
+- Expanding CI/CD to include deployment workflows

 The repository is structured to allow these transitions with minimal redesign.